Dimitri Marick: Reception

 Storylines they featured in met with both praise and negative reactions.
 With the plot centering on Maddie Grey's paternity and kidnappings, All My Children "fans revolted en masse."
 Yet Soap Opera Digest hailed the plot as "one of the best told, most fascinating storylines of the year."
 In the Dimitri, Alex, and Edmund triangle, viewers took two opposing views on which brother should end up with Alex.
 Soap Opera Weekly proclaimed the triangle a hit, while Soap Opera Update rated it a ten out of ten.
 In the storyline, Alex and Edmund fall in love while her husband Dimitri is presumed dead.
 They eventually become engaged.
 When he returns and witnesses their happy relationship, Dimitri decides not to interfere.
 "The dilemma for Dimitri is his brother's happiness," Nader said.
 "As much as he loves Alex, he's made the choice to give her to Edmund."
 Alex discovers Dimitri alive first.
 They reunite and engage in sex.
 Edmund finds out and feels betrayed by them both.
 The scenes of the confrontation between all three characters was written to express the views of both the Dimitri and Alex and the Edmund and Alex fans.
 The viewers who rooted for Edmund argued that Dimitri and Alex betrayed him by having sex immediately after reuniting.
 Viewers who supported Dimitri argued that the reunion was not a betrayal since Dimitri was Alex's husband.
 Alex ends up with Dimitri, which changes "Edmund from a jaded, one-note character into a far more multidimensional and intriguing hero."
 Soap Opera Weekly praised All My Children for not dragging the triangle out and instead using it as a catalyst for character development.

+Charlie Mason from Soaps She Knows put Addabbo's portrayal of the character on his list of the worst soap opera temporary recasts, commenting that "Addabbo lacked the air of Old World regality that Nader exuded, fans balked, and the recast was sent packing before he'd even had time to finish nibbling his Welcome to All My Children gift basket."